andyinabox/amddotcom/content/BioXL.md

 I’m getting settled into my new home in the Sant Antoni neighborhood of Barcelona, so I’m spending a lot of my time just walking or biking around to get a feel of the city.
-Parlo una mica de català i castellà, però estic aprenent!

 In my working hours I help build the software for Lighter, a mission-driven company focused on making tools for eating a healthy, plant-based diet.
 I also do the occasional side gig — most recently doing 3D graphics for the screendance Ideas of an Acrobat.